134 328 (Aus)

 Exciting community partnerships also enable WAAPA to perform in a diverse range of spaces in Perth and beyond.

-In extremely competitive fields, the employment record of ECU WAAPA graduates is outstanding and well attuned to the needs of the industry.
+In extremely competitive fields, the employment record of WAAPA graduates is outstanding and well-attuned to the needs of the industry.

-Within each study area you can choose a degree, for example a Bachelor of Arts or a Bachelor of Music.
+At WAAPA you can choose a degree specialising in a particular area, such as a Bachelor of Arts (Acting) or a Bachelor of Arts (Arts Management).

 Postgraduate degrees are also available through coursework or research.
 For example, you can study our Research Master's degree for a Master of Arts (Performing Arts).